Navigation

 We can be certain of one thing: God has been generous to each of us.
 As we recognize how much we have to be grateful for, we can respond to that recognition by choosing to live generously.
 We are all stewards of God's bounty on our journey to generosity.
 Let us accept with gratitude all our many gifts and respond generously so that we may live as faithful stewards.
 “Stewardship means using the gifts God has given us to do the work God is calling us to do.”

 The Community Ministry committee spearheads the church’s involvement in several interfaith service agencies including the Salvation Army, Samaritan Center, and Common Ground Benevolence Office.
-Because of COVID-19, the parish has been collecting non-perishable foods item the second Saturday of each month, in the Grace parking lot.
-Food is given on alternating months to Salvation Army and the Samaritan Center for distribution to the needy.
+The parish has been collecting non-perishable food items each month.
+The food is given on alternating months to Salvation Army and the Samaritan Center for distribution to the needy.

 Salvation Army projects: